arpit1605/Automatic-SDLC-WebApp/README.md

 Overview:
-As an experienced DevOps Engineer keeping all industry standard security measures along with proper error handling, develop a system that automatically manages the lifecycle of a web application hosted on  EC2 instances, monitors its health, and reacts to changes in traffic by scaling resources.
+Develop a system that automatically manages the lifecycle of a web application hosted on  EC2 instances, monitors its health, and reacts to changes in traffic by scaling resources.
 Furthermore, administrators receive notifications regarding the infrastructure's health and scaling events.
 Detailed Breakdown:
 1. Web Application Deployment:
  - Use `boto3` to:
  - Create an S3 bucket to store your web application's static files.
- - Launch an EC2 instance and configure it as a web server (e.g., Apache, Nginx).  - Deploy the web application onto the EC2 instance.
+ - Launch an EC2 instance and configure it as a web server (e.g., Apache, Nginx).
+ - Deploy the web application onto the EC2 instance.
 2. Load Balancing with ELB:
  - Deploy an Application Load Balancer (ALB) using `boto3`.
  - Register the EC2 instance(s) with the ALB.